epsilon537/boxlambda/docs/sw_comp_picolibc.md

 With the configuration scripts in place, we can build and install the picolibc library.
 We have to supply a build directory and an install directory.
 I put the build directory in **boxlambda/sw/picolibc-build** and the install directory in **boxlambda/sw/picolibc-install**.

-I grouped the picolibc build and install instructions in a [picolibc_build.sh](https://github.com/epsilon537/boxlambda/blob/master/scripts/picolibc_build.sh) shell script.
-The picolibc install directory is checked in so there's no need to run the *picolibc_build.sh* as part of the repository setup.
-The script is only needed in case we want to regenerate the picolibc library (e.g. after updating to a newer version of the library).
+I grouped the PicoLibc build and install instructions in a [picolibc_build.sh](https://github.com/epsilon537/boxlambda/blob/master/scripts/picolibc_build.sh) shell script.
+The PicoLibc install directory is checked in so there's no need to run the *picolibc_build.sh* as part of the repository setup.
+The script is only needed in case we want to regenerate the PicoLibc library (e.g. after updating to a newer version of the library).

 ### Bootstrap - Some Glue Required